COCO-Counterfactuals: Automatically Constructed Counterfactual Examples for Image-Text Pairs: Datasheet for Dataset

 \textbf{What (other) tasks could the dataset be used for?} \cococounterfactuals is broadly applicable to tasks which require multimodal inputs consisting of images with paired text.
 One potential use case not explored during this study is large-scale pre-trianing of multimodal models, which could be improved through counterfactual data augmentation.

-\textbf{Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?} Due to the way in which \cococounterfactuals was generated automatically, it may contain errors, offensive material, or biases which are present in the models employed by our pipeline (e.g., Stable Diffusion).
+\textbf{Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?} Due to the way in which \cococounterfactuals was generated automatically, it may contain errors, offensive material, or biases which are present in the models employed by our pipeline.

+We used Stable Diffusion to collect image data, which has well-known limitations that should be considered when utilizing datasets which are derived from them.
+These limitations include unrealistic depictions of hands, palms, and other fine-grained objects \citep{samuel2023all}; failures to generate one or more of the subjects in a prompt and correctly bind attributes such as color \citep{chefer2023attend}; difficulties with object counting and spatial relationship understanding \citep{cho2022dall}; and challenges associated with the composition of concepts \citep{liu2022compositional}.
+While our experiments suggest that \cococounterfactuals is relatively robust to generation failures when used for training data augmentation, future applications of our methodology should consider the risks associated with these limitations relative to the intended use of the generated dataset.

+Stable diffusion and other text-to-image diffusion models have been shown to exhibit biases associated with race and gender, including over-representation of masculinity and whiteness \citep{luccioni2023stable}; racial and gender disparities in depictions of certain occupations \citep{bianchi2023easily}; and preferences for certain genders or skin tones \citep{cho2022dall}.
+Consequently, models trained on \cococounterfactuals may learn similar social biases as those expressed in synthetic images generated by Stable Diffusion.
+While some recent work has investigated approaches for mitigating biases in diffusion models, further investigation is needed into the de-biasing of datasets on which these models are trained in order to fully eliminate them \citep{schramowski2023safe}.

 Users of the dataset should carefully consider how these limitations may impact their potential use case.

 \textbf{Are there tasks for which the dataset should not be used?} The dataset should not be used for a task if the limitations discussed above are unacceptable or potentially problematic for the inteded use case.